hock/SupplyStudiesSyllabus/syllabus.markdown

 >*  Jesse LeCavalier, _The Rule of Logistics: Walmart and the Architecture of Fulfillment_ (Minneapolis: Minnesota Press, 2016).
 >*  Joshua Davis, "[High Tech Cowboys of the Deep Seas](http://www.wired.com/2008/02/ff-seacowboys/)," _Wired_ (February 25, 2008).
+>*  Rose George, _Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes on Your Back, Gas in Your Car, and Food on Your Plate_ (New York: Metropolitan Books, 2013).
 >*  Jacob Hodes, "[Whitewood under Siege](http://cabinetmagazine.org/issues/52/hodes.php)," _Cabinet_ 53 (Winter 2013/14).

 The Box